wilsonzlin/minify-html/README.md

 # hyperbuild

-A fast one-pass in-place HTML minifier written in Rust with advanced whitespace handling.
+A fast one-pass in-place HTML minifier written in Rust with context-aware whitespace handling.

 Available as:
 - CLI for Windows, macOS, and Linux.